-0150/0152 - WRITING & DESIGN I /WRITING & DESIGN II Semester Course Grades 9-12 1.0 Credit Prerequisite: None

-This is an elective course with a realistic application of writing skills in the production of the school newspaper.
-Students considering the course should be able to work independently, meet newspaper deadlines, and employ basic grammar skills.
-Students will produce the school newspaper every two to three weeks, as well as maintain the newspaper's website.
-The goals of this course are the following:

-- 1. To familiarize students with the basic elements of newspaper researching, writing, and publishing; - 2.
-To provide students with an intense, realistic application of writing; - 3.
-To develop students' accountability and responsibility by meeting job-related deadlines; - 4.
-To provide a forum for student expression that promotes ethical journalism; - 5.
-To familiarize students with the purposes journalism serves in our society; and - 6.
-To produce a quality newspaper.
+0150/0152 - WRITING & DESIGN I /WRITING & DESIGN II Semeste er Course Grades 9-12 1.0 Credit Prerequisite: None This is an elective course with a realistic application of writing skills in the production of the school newspaper Students con sidering the co urse should be able to wo rk independently v, meet newspaper deadlines, and employ basic gramm ar skills.
+Stude nts will produce the school l newspaper ever ry two to three weeks, as well as maintain the newspap ne goals of this course are 1.
+To familiarize students with the basic elements of newspaper researching, writing, and publishing; 2.
+To provide students with an intense, realistic application of writing; 3.
+3. To develop students' accountability and responsibility by meeting job-related deadlines; 4.
+5 5.
+To familiar ize students with the purposes journalism serves in our society; and 6. a quality newspaper.
+1